apache/tinkerpop/gremlin-go/README.md

 	g := gremlingo.Traversal_().WithRemote(driverRemoteConnection)
 }
 ```
 We can also customize the remote connection settings.
 (See code documentation for additional parameters and their usage).
+In this case we are modifying the connection pool settings.
+We are setting the maximum concurrent connections and the connection usage threshold at which new connections are created to balance the load.
 ```go
 package main